 Sum-of-pairs alignment has been extensively studied.
-However, be aware that from a biological point of view, tree alignment should be the preferred choice.
+However, be aware that from a biological point of view, tree alignment (see Section 12.1) should be the preferred choice.

 While we only discuss the unweighted sum-of-pairs alignment problem explicitly, everything in this chapter also applies to weighted sum-of-pairs.